-HOT/COLD DELAY DCB101, DCB102, DCB103
+HOT/COLD DELAY

-These chargers have a hot/cold delay feature.
-When the charger detects a battery that is too hot or too cold, it automatically starts a delay, suspending charging.
+This charger has a hot/cold delay feature: when the charger detects a battery that is hot, it automatically starts a delay, suspending charging until the battery has cooled.
+After the battery has cooled, the charger automatically switches to the pack charging mode.
+This feature ensures maximum battery life.
 The red light flashes long, then short while in the hot/cold delay mode.